LEGO Robotics Engineering & Coding

 For 1/3 the price of a LEGO MINDSTORMS robotics set (although we use those too!) you can get our Arduino robot that has the same sensors, uses the same programming languages (Scratch and Python), and is compatible with all the LEGO and LEGO TECHNIC parts you have at home thanks to our custom modifications.

 Comprehensive and Engaging STEM / STEAM learning has never been this fun, easy, or cost-effective!

-Learn to code!
-Solve Real-World Engineering Challenges by building with LEGO and coding with SCRATCH
+Solve Real-World Engineering Challenges by building with LEGO and coding with Scratch or Python

 Don’t just build cool things.
 Build cool things that really work!

 Ages 7-14 Learn & Play Online (and offline) with Like-Minded Peers

-The Live Interactive aspect of camp enables students to:
+The Live Interactive aspect of our our camps/lessons enables students to:

 a) Share LEGO robot tips & tricks